AbolfaZlRezaEe/NMock/README.md

 In ViewModels, we have two different approaches to accessing the views.
 Each ViewModel has two outputs that can be used by Views to manage their views and actions:
-- The first one is **Stateflow** which represents the state of the view.
+- The first one is a **Stateflow** which represents the state of the view.
 This flow contains all the information that the view needs to display (MVI approach)
 - The second one works with a **Sharedflow** and sends some actions that can either contain a message or be empty.
 View, then parse these actions and perform several actions, like displaying an error, for example.

 ```kotlin